fairtracks/fairtracks_standard/README.md

 2. `make`
     - After the raw OPML files have been edited, `make` runs `make opml` to generate cleaned up, standardized versons of the raw OPML files, while `make json` generates JSON Schema files and related example JSON files.
+All the generated JSON and JSON Schema files include the stable SHA256 signature from the source OPML file.
 3. `make clean` (optional)
     - Removes all raw OPML and related .old files.
     - Should only be run if you are sure that all changes in the raw OPML files have propagated to other files, i.e. you should make sure that you have run `make` first.
+4. `make signature` (optional)
+    - Computes and prints the stable SHA256 signature from all the OPML files.

 ### Note about making changes to properties